 - Posters to inform the patients about the app (e.g. in your waiting room)

-Another important function of a superuser is to introduce the app to the staff that will be using the app in their daily work.
+Another important function of a superuser is to introduce the app to the staff that will be using it in their daily work.
 It is a very intuitive app that is easy to use, but we at Care to Translate are happy to provide materials to support the superuser and get staff to use the app.

-Care to Translate will provide product demo videos for healthcare staff that prefer to onboard themselves or are not able to attend a introduction meeting:
+Tutorial videos for healthcare staff that prefer to onboard themselves or are not able to attend a introduction meeting

 - PDF quick guide on how to use the app